 How your health record is used and kept secure and confidential

-To make sure health professionals involved in your care can provide you with the best possible healthcare and treatment.
-To check the quality of care you receive (known as clinical audit).
-To help investigate any concerns or complaints you or your family have about your healthcare.
+Your health record is used to make sure health professionals involved in your care can provide you with the best possible healthcare and treatment; to check the quality of care you receive (known as clinical audit) and to help investigate any concerns or complaints you or your family have about your healthcare.

 Information about you is kept confidential and used by staff involved in your treatment and care.
 The people involved in your care may include doctors, nurses, therapists, technicians and administrative staff.
 All staff follow strict rules on confidentiality.
 There may be occasions where we need to discuss information about you with your partner or family.
 We limit the information we share to ensure you receive the right care.